LangdonEcho/LangdonsReadME-Generator/src/README.md

 - [license](#license)

 ## Usage
-💻 For my coding bootcamp
+💻 For the use of busy companies looking for a way to keep track of all thier employees

 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)